sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Stop measuring.
 This will collect technical metrics from the browser, stop the video recording, collect CPU data etc.

 ### Click
-The click command will click on links.
+The click command will click on visible links.
+If you need to click in hidden elements you need to use raw JavaScript using [js.runAndWait()](#jsrunandwaitjavascript).

 All click commands have two different versions: One that will return a promise when the link has been clicked and one that will return a promise that will be fullfilled when the link has been clicked and the browser navigated to the new URL and the pageCompleteCheck says ok.